Layapanda/Projet_NP/doc/Developer/README.md

 You'll have everyfind regarding all of the services installed on the board to control the peripherals.

-*If you follow the above stated guides, you should be able to work with this system with any issues.*
+*If you follow the above stated guides, you should be able to work with this project with any issues.*